-The challenge is approved by the Joey Scout Leader and the application form forwarded to youthawards@scoutsvictoria.com.au to be recorded.
+The challenge is approved by the Joey Scout Leader and the Unit Council and the application form forwarded to youthawards@scoutsvictoria.com.au to be recorded.
 The badge and certificate will be sent to the Joey Scout Leader for presentation to the Joey Scout.